-Lists are fun reading.
 But when it comes to making your own decisions, things get personal.
-Then, it’s time to evaluate what matters most to you, not to the list-makers.
-To find a locale that works best for you, focus on these eight factors when looking at retirement locations:
+To find a locale that works best for you, focus on these 11 factors when looking at retirement locations:

 Housing is the biggest factor in most Americans’ budgets, by far.
 In retirement, especially, if you can eliminate a mortgage payment or rent, you can keep your housing costs from changing while your income is fixed.